 ESS3 Earth and Human Activity

 K-ESS3-2.
-Obtain information about the purpose of weather forecasting to prepare for, and respond to, different types of local weather.
+Obtain and use information about weather forecasting to prepare for, and respond to, different types of local weather.

 K-ESS3-3.
 Communicate solutions to reduce the amount of natural resources an individual uses.*